katelyncox/ASNR_Radiation_Demo/README.md

 # Radiation Monitoring Demo

-This project demonstrates how to ( ) use Posit tools for environmental radiation monitoring around nuclear facilities.
+This project demonstrates how to use Posit Professional tools for environmental radiation monitoring around nuclear facilities.

 ## Demo Scenario